How to sell your van online: a complete guide

 Van buyers want to know the vehicle is in good condition, and when buyers see a full MOT, they assume that this is the case.

-Any vehicle that is missing a V5 is going to set off alarm bells!
+Any vehicle that is missing a V5 is going to set off alarm bells for most potential purchasers.

 Now for the business end of the deal.